 Do you know your company’s average sales cycle length?

-The average sales cycle length is the difference between the date a lead is received, compared to the date that the lead materializes into a paying client.
-Then take the average of those differences.
-No PhD is required.
-It’s just basic spreadsheets 101.
+The average sales cycle length is the difference between the date a lead is received and the date the lead materializes into a paying client.
+Then, take the average of those differences.
+No Ph.D. is required.
+It’s just basic spreadsheet 101.

 But now that you know about this issue, it’s also a big opportunity... because most colocation data centers are just plain missing the boat on generating leads from their websites.

-Most data center websites are only able to sell to decision makers who are ready to buy immediately.
-Think about how often a decision maker is ready to pull the trigger on a long-term services agreement during the very first conversation.
+Most data center websites can only sell to decision-makers ready to buy immediately.
+Consider how often a decision-maker is ready to pull the trigger on a long-term services agreement during the first conversation.

 It’s pretty rare that anything big happens on the spot.